v10networkscom/saltychat-docs/faq.md

 ## CFX: NUI stuck at "Connecting..."

 CFX team implemented a NUI blacklist and blocked local (`127.0.0.1` and `localhost`) connections.
-To use the plugin without a proxy, you need to make sure that your DNS server can resolve `lh.saltmine.de` to `127.0.0.1`.
+To use the plugin without a proxy, you need to make sure that your DNS server can resolve `lh.v10.network` to `127.0.0.1`.

-Follow these steps to find out if you can resolve `lh.saltmine.de`:
+Follow these steps to find out if you can resolve `lh.v10.network`:

 1. Open Windows Command Prompt by searching `cmd`
-2. Execute `nslookup lh.saltmine.de`
+2. Execute `nslookup lh.v10.network`

 If it resolves to `127.0.0.1`, follow the steps in chapter [How to enable debug logging?](#how-to-enable-extensive-logging) and try to find the issue before contacting us.